zielesny/MIPET/Tutorial/Tutorial.md

 along with a comprehensive Java runtime environment.
 By clicking
 <a href="https://github.com/zielesny/MIPET/releases/download/MIPET/MIPET_linux_x86_64.tar.gz">here</a>,
 you can automatically download the zip file of the latest version.
 Follow the instructions for installing [Tinker](#tinker) after extracting the zip file.
-Before running the pipeline, configure a scratch directory in accordance with the OS conventions in the "MIPET.properties" file, located in the root directory of MIPET.
+Before running the pipeline, configure a scratch directory (use "/" instead of "\" as delimiter) in the "MIPET.properties" file, located in the root directory of MIPET.
 A directory on a RAM disk would be ideal.
 Then, execute the JAR from the command line.

 ### Tinker